Post

 6.1.
 Efficiently Computing the Polar Factor / Matrix Sign

-• Direct SVD: Too slow for large matrices in DL.
+• Direct SVD: Too slow for deep learning.

 Example.
 Polar Express vs. Newton–Schulz